 Artists who create a Baker Artist Portfolio are automatically eligible for one of five Baker Artist Awards, which include significant monetary prizes, an exhibition at a major institution as well as a feature on Maryland Public Televisions Artworks.

 This year, five artists will be selected to win $85,000 in prizes: the $50,000 Mary Sawyers Imboden Prize, the $20,000 Mary Sawyers Baker Prize, and three $5,000 prizes: The Semmes G. Walsh, Nancy Haragan and Board of Governors Awards.

 Mary Sawyers Imboden Prize

-Established to be truly transformational to the life and career of one artist, the $50,000 Mary Sawyers Imboden Prize will be awarded to an artist who exemplifies a mastery of craft, commitment to excellence, and a unique and compelling vision.
+Established to be truly transformational to the life and career of one artist, the $50,000 Mary Sawyers Imboden Prize will be awarded to one exemplary artist who has create a portfolio in the Baker site.

 Mary Sawyers Imboden was the beloved niece of Mary Sawyers Baker and throughout her childhood traveled extensively with her aunt throughout Europe.
 Mary Sawyers Baker established The William G. Baker, Jr. Memorial Fund in 1964 and upon her death in 1976, was succeeded by Mary S. Imboden on its Board of Governors on which she served until 1999.
 During her tenure on the board, she was instrumental in forming the Fund’s guidelines and procedures to better reflect her aunt’s wishes.
 In addition to making sure each dollar was granted wisely, Mary Imboden wanted to make sure the fund was innovative and specifically met the needs of the city of Baltimore.

 Mary Sawyers Baker Prize

-One $20,000 Mary Sawyers Baker prize will be awarded in 2016 to an established artist who demonstrates a dedication to their art, a mastery of craft, and a commitment to excellence.
+One $20,000 Mary Sawyers Baker prize will be awarded in 2016 to one exemplary artist who has create a portfolio in the Baker site.